 This initial advising appointment is required to remain active in the Honors College.
 After attending an Honors Orientation session, students must make an appointment with the Honors advisor.
 This ensures that each student understands the Honors College’s policies and requirements and can plan which Honors courses will be most effective as they proceed through the Honors curriculum and fulfill the requirements necessary for their major.

 These advising appointments take place every semester before the Honors early enrollment period.
 It is highly recommended that students make an appointment each semester for updates concerning Honors course availability and to plan for the following term.
 This is also a great opportunity to make sure that students are on course for completing all of their Honors requirements by graduation.

 These appointments can take place at any time but are recommended for Junior year.
 You’re free to set up an appointment with the Honors dean or with the Honors advisor to discuss the two capstone options (Senior Seminar versus Honors Thesis) and which option fits better with your preferences and future goals.
 You may also plan ahead to attend an Honors Senior Capstone-specific meeting, which is held every September and February, respectively.
 Juniors and seniors are contacted via email several weeks in advance.

 Need to schedule an Honors advising appointment?

-During the first six weeks of each semester, students who wish to schedule an advising appointment are required to sign up via Liz’s calendar, which is a Google doc.
+During the first six weeks of each semester, students who wish to schedule an advising appointment sign up via Liz’s calendar.
 Check your email for a link.
 Please note: